 The current EU Packaging Directive is set to be replaced by a new EU Packaging and Packaging Waste Regulation (PPWR).
-As of today, this new EU Packaging Regulation PPWR has not yet fully come into force.
-However, it is already clear that the regulation will have significant consequences for online commerce within the EU.
+This new EU Packaging Regulation PPWR has come into force as Regulation (EU) 2025/40 in February 2025.
+Most of its provisions will not come into force until 18 months later, but it is already clear that the regulation will have significant consequences for online commerce within the EU.
 This is especially true for small businesses shipping to various European countries, but the regulation also impacts fulfillment service providers, marketplaces, and private households.

 Sounds complicated?
 It is.
 But don’t worry.
 We explain the most important changes and show what needs to be considered, especially for e-commerce sellers in detail!